 You will be able to transfer your tokens to the right network via Binance, creating a BSC to ERC20 bridge.

 - Sent Tokens to a BSC or Ethereum Supporting Wallet

 - Sent Funds to an Exchange or a Custodial Wallet

 For assistance, contact your wallet service provider or the exchange’s customer care.
 It’s probable that you won’t be able to get your money back.

 Sent a BEP-20 or ERC-20 Token to the Incorrect Blockchain

-If you transfer a BEP-20 token to Ethereum, or vice versa, the tokens will arrive at the same Ethereum wallet address.
+If you use Binance bridge to ETH to transfer a BEP-20 token to Ethereum, or vice versa, the tokens will arrive at the same Ethereum wallet address.
 Your Ethereum and BSC wallet addresses are similar, and you may use the same key to access both.

 Transferring an Ethereum token to BSC, for instance, will result in the BEP-20 token tied to Ether in the BSC wallet address.